stephan-dum/dateformat/README.md

 *constructor([format, [...dateArgs]])*

-  format (optional): the format to be used by default
+%nbsp;&nbsp;format (optional): the format to be used by default

-  dateArgs (optional): arguments passed to the nativ Date constructor
+%nbsp;&nbsp;dateArgs (optional): arguments passed to the nativ Date constructor

 *setformat(format)*